insight-creative/Insight-Creative-2021/content/blog/how-to-advertise-effectively-during-a-political-year/index.md

 ---
 layout: blog
+title: "How to Advertise Effectively During a Political Year"
 seo:
   title: "How to Advertise Effectively During a Political Year"
   description: "Advertising during a political year can be a very daunting task.
 Here are tips to help you succeed!"